jmczab/git-tris/EndeavourOS-Install.md

 # Perilous endeavours
-Getting Git Lutris and games running quickly on EndeavourOS didn't prove to be too challenging for someone with a Fedora/Debian Linux background.
+Getting Git Lutris and games running quickly on EndeavourOS didn't prove to be too challenging for someone with a Fedora/Debian Linux (and HP-UX, AIX, Solaris, but that knowledge is very old) background.
 That said, there are quirks.

 ## Choice of deskop system
 I picked Cinnamon.
 I like cinnamon.
 It's pretty tidy, works with Wayland, and works with Lutris.